microsoft/Pyjion/pep.rst

 Other JITs
-//////////
+''''''''''

-It should be mentioned that the Pyston team was consulted on an earlier version of this PEP that was more JIT-specific and they were not interested in utilizing the changes proposed.
-Because they want control over memory layout they had no interest in directly supporting CPython itself.
+It should be mentioned that the Pyston team was consulted on an earlier version of this PEP that was more JIT-specific and they were not interested in utilizing the changes proposed because they want control over memory layout they had no interest in directly supporting CPython itself.
 An informal discusion with a developer on the PyPy team led to a similar comment.